MezoDawnHorizon/Autocorrect-Tool/README.md

 # Autocorrect Tool

-Autocorrect Tool is a lightweight application that automatically corrects predefined typos as you type.
-It allows users to manage custom corrections and run the application in the background using a system tray icon similar to the phone Autocorrect.
+Autocorrect Tool is a lightweight application that automatically corrects predefined typos as you type similar to the phone Autocorrect.
+It allows users to manage custom corrections and run the application in the background using a system tray icon.

 ![App Screenshot](Screenshot.png)